 Our faculty members are actively involved in the education of the third and fourth year medical students at the University of Arizona as well as at Midwestern University.
 In addition to the day-to-day bedside clinical education, our faculty members partake in classroom didactics, shelf-exams and U.S. Medical Licensing Examination (USMLE) reviews for our students.

 Hospital medicine over the last few years has gained momentum, and now represents one of the largest growing communities of physicians in the United States.
 Many of our students and residents wish to pursue a career as hospitalists.
 Our faculty actively mentor these students and residents as a part of our mentorship program at both hospital campuses.

-To learn more about clerkship and sub-internship opportunities in the Department of Medicine for third and fourth year students, please contact Lucy Contreras at (520) 626-1574 or firstname.lastname@example.org
+To learn more about clerkship and sub-internship opportunities in the Department of Medicine for third and fourth year students, please contact Kristina Waters at (520) 626-1574 or firstname.lastname@example.org

 Inpatient Medicine is a core part of medical education and residency training.
 Our faculty play a major role during rounding in inpatient wards as clinical educators and teachers.
 We provide supervision in the care of medically complex patients with diverse ethnicities, disease processes and socioeconomic statuses.
 We also work closely with different subspecialists and surgeons, partnering in the care of post-operative patients, ensuring smooth transitions of care for them and their families.

 - Two resident inpatient teams at Banner – UMC Tucson

 - Two of the three internal medicine teams at Banner – UMC South

 - One night-float team at Banner – UMC South and staff two night-teams at Banner – UMC Tucson to support all admissions at night.